ari-feiglin/biu-advanced-programming-knn/README.md

 # BIU Advanced Programming Assignment Submission
 **Ari Feiglin, Gal Nemetsky**

+To access to the source for our first submission, navigate to the `assignment1-submission` branch.

 ## Compiling and Running The Project

 We have provided you with a [Makefile](./Makefile) for your (and our) comfort.